Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 ## Prepare the Client ##

 1. Please refer to the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript) project
-2. Edit the index.html file: search the LightstreamerClient instantiation and replace the "DEMO" string with "PROXY_NODECHAT"
+2. Edit the index.html file: search the LightstreamerClient instantiation and replace the "CHAT" string with "PROXY_NODECHAT"
 ```js
 new LightstreamerClient(hostToUse,"PROXY_NODECHAT");
 ```